 Most of the people living inside the walled area were driven also out but there are still about 2 000 locals living inside the walls from the total of 40 000 Khivans.
 You can’t purchase property here as the land can be passed down only through families and if you wish to decorate your garden you need permission from Unesco.
 Nevertheless, Khiva and Ichan Kala remain as the most homogenous collection of old architecture in the Islamic world.

 The inner walled city occupies an area of about 30 hectares and has almost rectangular form.
-Khiva was located inside the limits of the Ichan-Kala fortress until the 16th -17th centuries.
+Khiva was located inside the limits of the Ichan-Kala fortress until the 16th-17th centuries.
 The city was surrounded by a strong clay and brick wall with a height reaching up to 8-10 m, with 6-8 m thickness and a length of more than 2200 m.
-Built from adobe mud bricks, the oldest remaining sections of the walls date to the 5th century AD, though much of what you see is of far later (17th century) construction.
+Built from adobe mud bricks, the oldest remaining sections of the walls date to the 5th century AD, though much of what you see now is of far later (17th century) construction.
 The strongest sections were added by Arang Khan, son of Anusha Khan, in 1686-1688.
-The Ichan-Kala’s strengthened walls, with semicircular towers on its perimeter, provided reliable protection for the Khiva City.
+The Ichan-Kala’s strengthened walls, with semicircular towers on its perimeter, provided reliable protection for the Khiva City at the time.

 There used to be a lancet gallery with holes and towers on the upper part of the wall and the gates were located at the center of each of the four parts of the Ichan-Kala walls.
 The guards posted here would have been heavily armed and monitored closely everyone and everything entering and leaving the city.
 The gates look as historic as the walls but the ones you see today were rebuilt in the 19th and 20th centuries.